 Author’s Note: This is a series of selected highlights from two years (1986-88) of budget backpacker travel through 15 countries and a half-dozen US States – hosted all along the way by national and local YMCAs – from the Pacific Islands to selected Asian countries including: Indonesia, Singapore, Malaysia, Thailand, Burma, The Philippines, Hong Kong, Macau, China, Taiwan, Korea, Japan – and the USA.

-Stay tuned for Asia-Pacific Tour: Hong Kong, China and Taiwan – coming soon!
+Stay tuned for Asia-Pacific Tour: Taiwan, Korea and Japan – coming soon!